NikhilVadoliya/Flutter_slider_drawer/README.md

 # Features

   - Slider with custom animation time
-  - Provide Basic Appbar with customization of color, sizes and title
+  - Provide Basic Appbar with customization of color, size and title
   - Dynamic slider open and close offset
   - Provide drawer icon animation
   - Provide shadow of Main screen with customization of shadow colors,blurRadius and spreadRadius